notrabe/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Stateful class components must contain a state object, like this:

+Class Component extends React.Component {
+  constructor () {
+    super()
+    this.state = 'something'
+  }

+  render() {
+    return 'I am a class component'
+  }
+}

 2. Describe the different phases of the component lifecycle.

+Mounting - putting elements into the DOM.

+Updating - Whenever there is a changein the component's state of props.

+Unmounting - Removing an element from the   DOM.

 3. Demonstrate an understanding of class component lifecycle methods.

+constructor() is the first method called before anything else, when the component is intitated.
+It is the place to set up the initial values of the component.

+componentDidMount() is called after the component is rendered.
+This is where you run statements that require the component to already be in the DOM.

+componentWillUnmount() is called when the component is about to be removed from the DOM.

 4. Define stateful logic.

+Stateful logic is any code that uses state.
+State is used to store property values for its parent component, and when these values change, the component will re-render.

 5. Describe how to test a React component with React Testing Library.

+describe('component', () => {
+  test('does the following', () => {

+  });
+});

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.